hotspotty/documentation/docs/hotspotty-workspace/manage-contacts.md

 ![Docs](/img/workspace/managecontacts1.png)

 Fill in the fields and save.
-You can save a contact without a payment method, but you will not be able to process payouts via Hotspotty if you don't save a payment method.
+You can save a contact without a payment method, but you will not be able to process payouts via Hotspotty.
 You can always edit or remove a contact.

 ![Docs](/img/workspace/managecontacts2.png)